 - Are they VAT registered?

-How to find a reputable trader
+How to Find a Reputable Trader

-A recommendation from a friend or family member is usually a safe bet.
-Or do your research online to find local tradespeople.
+Do your research online to find local tradespeople.
 There are a few websites, such as Checkatrade.com, that allow you to search for tradespeople in your area.
 At Checkatrade, the traders agree to have all of their feedback published online, you can contact them directly, and it’s free to use, so that can be a quick and reliable solution.

 Alternatively, for larger projects, it’s worth considering specific associations and bodies, as tradespeople who are members of these will certainly be qualified, and will adhere to the correct guidelines.